cknadler/nidyx/readme.md

 #### Caveats

-The following is ommited from the beginning of all JSON examples:
+* The following is ommited from the beginning of all JSON examples:

 ```
 "$schema": "http://json-schema.org/draft-04/schema#",
 "type": "object",
 ```

-`.m` files are also ommited from all examples.
+* `.m` files are also ommited from all examples

-Assume that each example is run with the following command:
+* Assume that each example is run with the following command:

 ```bash
 $ nidyx example.json.schema Example